 “I didn’t want to be Superman.
 I just wanted to be normal.
 I couldn’t play ball games or even run because I was so weak,” he said.

-Efforts to heal himself led him to study pharmacology at Kaohsiung Medical College and then to Brigham Young University in Utah, accompanied by his new bride Oi-Lin.
+Efforts to heal himself led him to study pharmacy at Kaohsiung Medical College and then to Brigham Young University in Utah, accompanied by his new bride Oi-Lin.

 He chose Brigham Young because when he was 16, he converted to Mormonism.